Do I Need a Lawyer to Get a Durable Power of Attorney?

 You can find good durable power of attorney forms online and even in some stationery stores.
 Many states have perfectly good statutory forms.

-- How many originals do you need?
+• How many original durable power of attorney forms do you need?

-Since the answers to these questions aren’t the same for everyone, it can help to consult with an attorney who has experience with hundreds or thousands of clients and who will know any state nuances that are relevant.
 Estate planning attorneys generally prepare durable powers of attorney for their clients as part of their estate planning package of documents.
 If all you want is a durable power of attorney, it may be an expensive proposition for a single document.
 In that case, using a form you find online is far superior to having no durable power of attorney at all, even if you will have to answer the questions listed above for yourself.

 Related Articles: